 There are several advantages of growing green manures in your garden.
 I am always reluctant to leave bare patches in my garden, as I find that the next time I turn around, weeds will have taken residence!
 Green manures are much more preferable in my garden beds over winter.

 I also have found that after a whole season of heavy cropping in the summer, the soil becomes exhausted.
 I am definitely not a fan of popping artificial fertilisers to grow more food over winter.
-Instead, I like to give these beds which have been busy over summer, a break to recover and replenish themselves in nutrients.
+Instead, I like to give these beds which have been busy over summer, a break to recover and replenish themselves in nutrients like nitrogen.
 This can easily be done with green manures.

 These beneficial plants also help to improve your soil structure, and are known to break up heavy clay and hold lighter soil to prevent erosion in the colder months.
 This all helps to improve the structure of the soil for spring planting.